IMO 2020 World Cup

 Image Credit: Ship & Bunker / Pixabay

-With the FIFA World Cup upon us I though we would take the opportunity to present a world cup themed IMO2020 update looking at the participating countries,
+With the FIFA World Cup upon us I thought we would take the opportunity to present a world cup themed IMO2020 update looking at the participating countries,

-It has become clear that we all need to get involved in more pre-tournament training to get a result, the IMO have made it clear there will no extra-time but there will certainly be penalties for those that choose not to comply.
+It has become clear that we all need to get involved in more pre-tournament training to get a result, the IMO have made it clear there will be no extra-time but there will certainly be penalties for those that choose not to comply.

 We hope to present some high level information on 2020 preparations, for more pre-match in depth analysis to identify the strengths and weaknesses of the opposition please have a look at our comprehensive planning tool www.2020planning.com.
 We would be delighted to give you a demonstration and get you match fit for the big game.
 The 2020 planning site gives information on a port by port basis of the fuels currently available, infrastructure and the planned availability of fuels.
 Closer to 2020 the specifications of fuels will be added.
 We are also working on an alert system which will go live over the next few weeks.